-- 26. Payment in lieu or ten (10) weeks' notice (as per definition in Clause 1.5); - 27.
+- 26. Payment in lieu or ten (10) weeks' notice (as per definition in Clause 1.5) - 27.
 A redundancy payment at a rate of three (3) weeks remuneration per years of continuous service in Local Government in South Australia.
 The calculation of this payment is on completed years and months of service based on the anniversary date.
-[The maximum payment in respect of Clause 27 and 28 shall be 104 weeks.] - 28.
-Pro-rata Long Service Leave will be paid whether seven (7) years of service has been attained or not (calculated on completed years of service as per the LSL Act); - 29. a maximum of \$3000 will be made available for a period of 12 months from the date of termination (or until permanent part time or full time employment is secured within the period of 12 months) for the purposes of outplacement assistance.
+[The maximum payment in respect of Clauses 27 and 28 shall be 104 weeks] - 28.
+Pro-rata Long Service Leave will be paid whether seven (7) years of service has been attained or not (calculated on completed years of service as per the LSL Act). - 29.
+A maximum of \$3000 will be made available for a period of 12 months from the date of termination (or until permanent part time or full time employment is secured within the period of 12 months) for the purposes of outplacement assistance.
 The amount is available on a reimbursement basis on production of GST tax invoices. - 30.
 All of the above payments (excluding the entitlement set out at Clause 29) will be made upon the employee leaving the employment of Council.

 PART 9.
-WAGE ADJUSTMENTS AND ALLOWANCES
+SALARY ADJUSTMENTS

-9.1 WAGE ADJUSTMENTS
+9.1 SALARY INCREASE

-During the life of this Agreement the following wage increases will apply:
+During the life of this Agreement the following salary increases will apply:

 - a.
 A 2.25% salary increase effective from the first full pay period on or after 1/7/2019. - b.
-A 2.25% salary increase effective from the first full pay period on or after 1/7/2020 or an increase equivalent to the Consumer Price Index for All Groups Adelaide for the 12 month period ending 31 March 2020 as issued by the Australian Bureau of Statistics plus 0.25%, whichever is greater. - c.
-A further 2.25% salary increase effective from the first full pay period on or after 1/7/2021 or an increase equivalent to the Consumer Price Index for All Groups Adelaide for the 12 month period ending 31 March 2021 as issued by the Australian Bureau of Statistics plus 0.25%, whichever is greater.
+A further 2.4% salary increase effective from the first full pay period on or after 1/7/2020 equivalent to the Consumer Price Index for All Groups Adelaide for the 12 month period ending 31 March 2020 as issued by the Australian Bureau of Statistics. - c.
+A further 2.25% salary increase effective from the first full pay period on or after 1/7/2021 or an increase equivalent to the Consumer Price Index as applies for All Groups Adelaide for the 12 month period ending 31 March 2021 plus 0.25% as issued by the Australian Bureau of Statistics, whichever is greater.